AndyCarlsson/blazor-sorting-visualization/README.md

 # Visualization of Sorting Algorithms

+## Overview
-This is a projekt made in serverside Blazor.
+This is a projekt made with the .NET framework Blazor.

+### Project goals
 I wanted to explore what kinds of sorting algorithms there were and also learn the basics of the .Net framework Blazor.
-Killing two birds with one stone I decided to build a visualization of sorting algorithms as a web app in Blazor.
+Killing two birds with one stone I decided to build a visualization of sorting algorithms as a web application in Blazor.

+## Technologies
+- Blazor
+- .NET / C#
+- HTML
+- CSS